zsakowitz/ithkuil-videos/00 – Ithkuil makes you feel like a GENIUS/Transcript.md

 Here are four ways I might translate the first sentence into Ithkuil.
 The first word, *imbradulföwá*, roughly means "to have just won the lottery".
 It's the same across all four sentences.
 But the second word changes depending on the context.
 I could use *sle*, meaning you and I. Or I could use *pre*, meaning they (singular) and I. If all three of us won the lottery, I could even say *smle*, meaning you, they, and I. And if I'm speaking to a crowd, I might use *nle*, meaning you all and I.

 One thing I'd like to point out here is how regular these words are.
 You can probably guess just from these examples that the L in *sle*, *mle*, *smle*, and *nle* means me.
 And by comparing, you can also see that the S means you.
 I'd like to emphasize this: these letters never change.
 L always means me, S always means you, and M always means they (singular).

 ---
+### Quick aside: what is Ithkuil?

+- Created by John Quijada
+- Philosophical language
+- Final, learnable version

+notes:

+Before we get onto the next sentence, I'd like to quickly introduce Ithkuil.
+It's a constructed language created by a person named John Quijada.
+The first version was published in 2004, but the version I'm talking about, a version which normal, everyday people can learn, was published in 2023.
+It's meant primarily for philosophy and describing complicated things, but it's also a

+---
 ### His rescue was worrying.